OsborneSupremacy/poker-charidema/README.md

 ### Request Guidelines

 * Only include properties that will be used.
-* If _only_ a parameter's sub-class will be used, then use that sub-class instead of the base class.
+* If _only_ a parameter's child property will be used, only include the child property and not the entire class.

 ### Response Guidelines